tulimid1/what-is-covering-me/paper.md

 Logistic regression had the best performance of the moderate classifiers.
-One reason logistic regression may have under performed, relative to $K$NN, was because logistic regression creates linear boundaries that can lead to multiple misclassifications (Figure [[8]](#fig:LR_Hastie){reference-type="ref" reference="fig:LR_Hastie"}).
+One reason logistic regression may have under performed, relative to $$K$$NN, was because logistic regression creates linear boundaries that can lead to multiple misclassifications (Figure [[8]](#fig:LR_Hastie){reference-type="ref" reference="fig:LR_Hastie"}).
 Logistic regression also assumes there is little to no multicollinearity